yan4ik/paper_notes/visual_search_at_ebay.md

 ![alt text][image3]

 Linear combination allows fast computation without performance degradation.
-The combination weight is fixed (0.75) in out current solution, but is also configurable dynamically to adapt to changes ober time.
+The combination weight is fixed (0.75) in our current solution, but is also configurable dynamically to adapt to changes over time.